Describe the main responsibilities of your role?

 What is your favourite part of your job?

-What do you feel are the key skills needed to be successful in your role?
+What do you feel are the key skills needed to be good at your job?

-How and why did you get started in the profession?
+How and why did you get started in the industry/profession?

-What advice would you give someone who wants to progress to your position?
+What advice would you give someone wanting to become a PA?

-What do you think the next step in your career will be?
+What do you think the next step in your career would be?